Skip to main content

 Why Sandboxes

-Prime Sandboxes are disposable Docker environments for AI-assisted coding, benchmarking, and quick experiments.
-They give agents and humans an isolated workspace without touching production infrastructure.
-Sandbox Dashboard
+Prime Sandboxes are disposable, isolated environments for AI-assisted coding, benchmarking, and quick experiments.
+They give agents and humans a clean workspace without touching production infrastructure.
+New sandboxes are VM sandboxes by default.

 • Prototype quickly – launch a clean runtime and iterate without worrying about teardown.